-Western Michigan University offers a standard major and minor in political science as well as concentrations in American public policy, public law, international and comparative politics, and secondary education.
+Western Michigan University offers a standard major and minor in political science as well as concentrations in American public policy, public law and international and comparative politics.
 These majors may appeal to you if you have a career interest in politics and government, business, education or law.

 As a political science student at WMU, you will have the opportunity to participate regularly in special programs and student organizations such as Mock Trial, the Pre-Law Society, College Republicans and College Democrats.
 WMU’s Institute of Government and Politics plans lectures and events that may also be of interest to you.